AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2025-11-0.md

 - When a folder containing DITA maps is moved using the Assets UI or **Bulk move** option, existing map collections and bulk activation collections that reference those maps fail to load.
 (GUIDES-28355)
 - When you move a folder containing a map with condition presets, the conditions are not applied in the generated output after the move.
 (GUIDES-28352)
 - When you generate AEM Sites output using legacy component mapping, topics that use the `copy-to` attribute get published with the `copy-from` topic's name instead of the name set in the `copy-to` attribute.
 (GUIDES-22155)
-- Running bulk activation from the Editor interface generates excessively large logs.
+- Activating one or more DITA maps from **Bulk publish dashboard** generates excessively large logs.
 (GUIDES-20746)

 ## Platform